 This one might not be as obvious, but the type of videography business you're hiring will play a significant factor in how much a wedding videographer charges.
 Consider whether the wedding videographer is part of a larger, corporate company or if they're a boutique business.
 Corporatized companies typically have a bigger staff on hand, with separate departments to handle marketing, video production, and editing.
 They are financially driven to churn out as many wedding videos as they can in a year, and their larger staff allows them to do just that.
 Because they strive for volume and have the staff to double or even triple book events on the same day, they're able to undercut prices quoted by boutique wedding videography businesses.

-Meanwhile, a boutique company has a much smaller staff -- usually of only one or two-- and typically focuses more on building a quality experience than the number of events they book in a single year.
+Meanwhile, a boutique company has a much smaller staff -- usually only one or two-- and typically focuses more on building a quality and personal experience than the number of events they book in a single year.
 Most times, the business owner or face of the company is also the filmmaker, so they aren't able to double book on a single date.
 Because they book less weddings than their corporate competitors, they charge more to maintain a sustainable business.

-The fact is, company's are run by humans, and humans have real budgets and real financial needs.
+The fact is, companies are run by humans, and humans have real budgets and real financial needs.
 No one type of company is better than the other--it really comes down to the overall experience that you're looking for.

 Style also plays a big role in how a videographer prices their services.
 Higher priced videographers may have either found a style that is in high-demand, or crafted their own unique style that only they can fulfill.
 Depending on the style of the videographer, this might make them in high demand in your area.
 And, considering wedding videographers can only take so many clients a year, a high demand could push videographers to raise their prices.

-A single wedding day can generate SO many hours of work.
+A single wedding day can generate many hours of work.
 To use our own business as an example, we log about 100 hours per couple from the moment of inquiry to the final delivery of a film.
 And because we are a boutique wedding videography company, we wear many hats to run a successful business.

-So, to return to the Wedding Wire example---if your typical wedding videographer puts in 100 hours of work, and they're only paid $1,500 for their services, that only comes out to $15 an hour (before taxes) that you're paying a supposed expert and artist to capture one of the most important days of your life.
+To return to the Wedding Wire example---if your typical wedding videographer puts in 100 hours of work, and they're only paid $1,500 for their services, that only comes out to $15 an hour (before taxes) that you're paying a supposed expert and artist to capture one of the most important days of your life.
 We don't mean to come off in any negative way here--we just know first hand how much time, energy, and devotion goes into crafting each film.